-On your request, The Learning Center (ULC) will send a representative to any of your classes to give a general overview of the center and its services, consisting of a PowerPoint presentation, a tour of the website, and instructions for making an appointment (PDF).
+The University Learning Center (ULC) can send a representative to your class to give a general overview of the Center and its services, consisting of a PowerPoint presentation and a demonstration of how to make an appointment.

-The Learning Center also offers various writing-related workshops (see common topics below), all of which can be tailored to fit particular needs.
+The ULC also offers various writing-related workshops (see common topics below), all of which can be tailored to fit particular needs.

-To schedule a visit and/or a workshop, submit the Workshop Request Form.
+To schedule a visit and/or a workshop, submit a Workshop Request Form.

 Fundamentals of the Academic Essay

-Writers of all abilities benefit from this exploration of the essay from pre-writing to conclusion.
+Writers at all levels of skill can benefit from this exploration of the essay, from pre-writing to conclusion.
 The role of writing as a process, as well as academic writing and its conventions and purpose, forms the basis of the discussion.

 How to Develop a Strong Thesis